opsschool/curriculum/introduction.rst

 Introduction
 ############

-.. todo: Explain "What is Ops School?"
+.. todo:: Explain "What is Ops School?"

 ***************